nan0S/fast-vectors/README.md

 Containers itself do not require any additional libraries.

 # Note
 If you want to run benchmarks type: `sudo cpupower frequency-set --governor performance` before to get reliable results.
+This command disables CPU Frequency Scaling.
+To restore CPU Frequnecy Scaling type `sudo cpupower frequency-set --governor powersave` after the benchmarks.